rajatjain1997/Layered-3D-Graphs/README.md

 ## Configuration

 By default, Layered-3D-Graphs visualizations are only accessible through localhost.
-However, easy configuration options are provided to make it available on local ore wide area networks.
+However, easy configuration options are provided to make it available on local or wide area networks.

 Configuration File | Option | Function | Default
 ------------------ | ------ | -------- | -------